 A host HEI for staff training does not need to have an inter-institutional agreement with the University of Oxford for a placement to take place.

 It is the responsibility of the staff member to organise the proposed training period and to approach the proposed host institution/organisation, and a draft proposal must be agreed in advance of submitting an application.
-An example email to the host institution (Appendix 2) can be found on the right hand side of this page as a guide.
+An example email to the host institution is attached as a guide (Appendix 2).

 Staff members must have the approval of their line manager before making an application.

 Specific grant documentation must be completed before the Erasmus funding is released.

 Staff testimonials from 2017-18